VikVenkat/Scout/Pseudocode.md

  - Get all the addresses when multiple are matched

 Clean up flow
+ - Look at VCRCable gem and install that
  - Get bootstrap gem
  - First, type in target
  - Search own DB before Zillow